ethereum/ethereum-org-website/src/content/eth2/beacon-chain/index.md

 If you're interested in becoming a validator and helping secure the Beacon Chain, <a href="/eth2/staking/">learn more about staking</a>.
 </InfoBanner>

-This is also an important change for the second Eth2 upgade: [shard chains](/eth2/shard-chains/).
+This is also an important change for the second Eth2 upgrade: [shard chains](/eth2/shard-chains/).

 ### Setting up for shard chains {#setting-up-for-shard-chains}